Are You Confusing Wants and Needs? Let’s Find Out!

 Ask the Right Questions

 Start by asking yourself if the item is necessary.
-Will it help you meet a basic need like food, shelter, or safety?
+Will it help you meet a basic need, such as food, shelter, or safety?
 Consider how often you’ll use it and whether it’s worth the cost.

 Check your emotions, too.
 Are you buying because of stress, social pressure, or just to feel good?
 Ask if this purchase aligns with your goals or values.